GOALS & VISION

 PHASE 1: REMOVAL OF OUTDATED STRUCTURES

-Several existing structures have become unsightly, unsafe, beyond restoration, and/or are not part of the overall Master Plan for Round Barn Farm Park.
-Several three-sided barns and the remnants of the 60-foot 10-sided barn will be removed for immediate aesthetic and safety improvements, and allow for development towards the goals set in the Round Barn Master Plan.
-The highlighted areas in yellow show which structures will be removed.
+Several existing structures were unsightly, unsafe, beyond restoration, and/or were not part of the overall Master Plan for Round Barn Farm Park.
+Several three-sided barns and the remnants of the 60-foot 10-sided barn were removed for immediate aesthetic and safety improvements, and to allow for development towards the goals set in the Round Barn Master Plan.

 PHASE 2: REMOVAL OF CONCRETE

 Over the years, several different uses of the property have resulted in a large amount of concrete being poured.
-The concrete is in deteriorating condition and provides unnecessary concerns for public safety and stormwater run-off, and is a significant eyesore to the property.
-Areas shaded in gray above show areas of concrete removal.
+The concrete was in deteriorating condition and caused unnecessary concerns for public safety and stormwater run-off, and was a significant eyesore to the property.
+The concrete was removed, and the area was graded and seeded.

 PHASE 3: BEAUTIFICATION & LANDSCAPING